humanplayer2/mkmods/AKKO_3068B/README.md

 The Cream Purple Pros: I think these are about as loud as the Jelly Pinks, but cleaner in their sound profile.
 They don't have that clattering.
 The sound is well-defined, clean and clear on both up- and downstroke.
 Not super deep, but rounded.
 I'd be happy with this sound.

 Ok, thinking about the tactility, I just had to throw in a few Gazzew U4Ts (spring swapped to 55gf), which are what I normally use.
 The Cream Purple Pros feel like they have a slightly smaller tactile bump, but its position feels the same as the U4Ts.
 Sound-wise, the U4Ts sound a bit louder and deeper to me.
 I think I could be happy with these Cream Purples, and will try them in my main board.
+I understand why [u/rsnady](https://www.reddit.com/user/rsnady/) [was pleased with them](https://www.reddit.com/r/BudgetKeebs/comments/1drbpkc/tactile_switch_review_akko_v3_creamy_purple_pro/)!

 ## Software and Firmware
 Board and firmware are not made for remapping and layering enthusiasts.
 I'm a QMK + thumbkeys + lots-of-layers person, so I'm biased towards that here.